 It was such a pleasure speaking with you today.
 Thank you for taking the time to speak with me regarding your child’s Autism diagnosis and the results of the speech and language evaluation.
-I want you to know that I fell in love with your child when I evaluated him.
-He is precious, sweet, hard-working and tries his level best to do what is asked of him.
+I want you to know how wonderful I think your child is.
+He is precious, sweet, hard-working, and tries his level best to do what is asked of him.
 Your child is eager to please – so much so, that I worry about him not being able to advocate for himself at the expense of trying to obey authority, even when it’s uncomfortable for him.
 During the evaluation, I noticed his body language indicating “distress.”
-I asked him if he needed to use the restroom and he immediately got up, went into the tiny bathroom in the office, closed the door, used the toilet and then washed his hands and returned and sat back down at the table.
-Halfway through the evaluation I handed him a piece of unwrapped candy.
+I asked him if he needed to use the restroom and he immediately got up, went into the tiny bathroom in the office, closed the door, used the toilet, and then washed his hands and returned and sat back down at the table.
+Halfway through the evaluation, I handed him a piece of unwrapped candy.
 He put it in his little hand and held it there.
 I asked him if he wanted to put it into his mouth and he did so, immediately.
 And he held it there, obviously uncomfortably – his little face showing displeasure, but his behavior demonstrating compliance.
 I handed him the trash can and said that he could spit it out if he didn’t like it.
 And he quickly did.

 I agree with you that he is very smart.
 As I wrote in the report, the standardized speech and language scores are only an estimate of what he may really know.
 I had to mark things wrong in the evaluation, even though I knew that he knew the target concept.
 For example, when I asked him what color the large ball in the picture was, he said “heavy,” and he said the yellow ball was “light.”
 His descriptions of the balls were accurate on both accounts, but he did not label the colors as prompted.
 Yet he easily labeled colors when I put crayons in front of him.
 I noted this information and highlighted his strengths in the speech and language evaluation report, and these and other identified strengths will be the starting point of building a therapy plan for him.